Auddity/Stat-Tracker-App/README.md

   - Input a new name and have it added to DOM & Storage & Displayed in the correct catagory.
   - Can input a name already existing and update DOM & Storage.

 ## Next Steps
-- Sorting function

 - Need the same player to show up in different catagories. e.g. a running back can have both rushing and receiving yards.
   - Likely to change key in storage, to multiple keys based on catagory

-- change DOM population from a page reload.
+- Change DOM population from a page reload.

-- drop plural if value is 1, add plural if value is > 1
+- Drop plural if value is 1, add plural if value is > 1

 - Drop innerHTML for fragment.